On Quantum and Classical Treatments of Radiative Recombination: Introduction

+However, the question of the applicability of the expression (\ref{Yelutin}) and its relation to the quantum result (\ref{Kramers_integral}) for the recombination cross section still remains unresolved.
+In Refs. \cite{elutin,Belotsky_2016,belotsky2020problems}, the condition $\eta\gg Z^{-1}\alpha^{-3/2}$ was obtained, which overlaps with \eqref{low_speed_relation} and corresponds to extremely low incident velocities of the electron for reasonable values of $Z$.
+In fact, this result cannot be considered satisfactory.
+Indeed, since the Planck constant $\hbar$ and the dimensionless fine structure constant $\alpha$ are absent in the classical expression (\ref{Yelutin}), there is no way to give it the form (\ref{Kramers_integral}) for at least some interval for the velocity $v$.
+Therefore, we can assume that in the case of $z=1$, when the parameter $z^2e^2/(\hbar c)$ is small, the classical approach is not valid.
+Conversely, in the case when the parameter $z^2e^2/(\hbar c)$ is large and the recombination process is not described by the quantum formula (\ref{Kramers_integral}), the classical approach to radiative recombination may be correct, at least in a certain range of particle collision velocities.

+Thus, regardless of astrophysical applications, the following question seems to be important: what is the criterion that determines under what parameters of the problem the classical description of the RR cross section is valid, and under which it is not?
+This question, raised, in particular, in \cite{Belotsky_2016}, seems to us to be fundamental, and this paper is mainly devoted to it.

-It is appropriate to recall here that the Kramers' work~\cite{kramers1923xciii}, published in 1923, before the creating of the consistent quantum theory, was carried out within the framework of the semiclassical approach.
-The main idea was to extend the classical consideration of RR to such a microscopic system as an electron and a nucleus, using the Bohr correspondence principle (subsequently, the same approach was applied to other radiation processes: see, for example, the review \cite{kogan1992kramers} devoted to the so-called Kramers electrodynamics).
+The method we use is partially borrowed from the classic Kramers' work \cite{kramers1923xciii}.
+His main idea was to extend the classical consideration of radiative recombination to such a microscopic system as an electron and a nucleus, using the Bohr correspondence principle (subsequently, the same approach was applied to other radiation processes: see, for example, the review \cite{kogan1992kramers} devoted to the so-called Kramers electrodynamics).

 As for our work, it is based on a circumstance that seems to have escaped the attention of researchers.
-Careful consideration based on Maxwell's equations reveals the fundamental reason for the inapplicability of the classical approach to RR for an electron and a nucleus.
-It consists in the fact that the change in the angular momentum of an electron cannot be less than the Planck constant $\hbar$ (it is shown below that in the classical approach, the loss of the angular momentum of an electron in RR is much less than $\hbar$).
+Careful consideration based on Maxwell's equations reveals the fundamental reason for the inapplicability of the classical approach to radiative recombination for an electron and a nucleus.
+It consists in the fact that the change in the angular momentum of an electron cannot be less than the Planck constant $\hbar$ (it is shown below that in the classical approach, the loss of the angular momentum of an electron in the RR process is much less than $\hbar$).